 How to repost on Instagram

 So you've got permission and you're ready to repost, but how do you actually go about it?
 If you type in repost for Instagram on the App Store you get a lot of different versions of basically the same thing.
 Some of them are better to use than others, and we've had problems in the past with reposting apps occasionally going on the blink.
-Our current favourite for iOS is Repost: for Instagram because it allows you to repost posts with more than one image, and for Android, we like Repost for Instagram.
+Our current favourite for iOS is Repost+ for Instagram, and for Android, we like Repost for Instagram.

 01. Copy post link in Instagram

 How does the process work, though?
 All of these apps work in basically the same way.
 You start in Instagram, where you tap the three dots at the top of the post you want to share, then select 'copy link' or 'copy share URL'.
 You should get a little message that says 'link copied to clipboard'.